-Discussion in 'Tigers and Baseball' started by OLD SKOOL HQ, Mar 4, 2007.
+Discussion in 'Football, Baseball, and Hockey' started by OLD SKOOL HQ, Mar 4, 2007.

 All about bullpen.
 Can't hold leads, can't get through the inning without giving up runs.
 The offense is not going to average 10 runs per game.
 Starters had been good enough to win games.